 Make sure you watch the how-to video here:

-Placed glue dots on each end of the paper and wrap it around the cardboard tube.
+Placed glue dots on each end of the paper and wrap it around the cardboard tube. or you can use a strip or tape along the cardboard rolls or edge of the paper.

 Thread a cracker snap through the cardboard tube and tape it down to one side of the paper.
+Kids love that even homemade crackers pop!

 I made Christmas crackers with two different papers so we could tell which ones were for the children.